fhdsl/AnVIL_Outreach_Dashboard/README.md

 ## About this dashboard

-The goal of this dashboard is to {info on what this course introduces}
+The goal of this dashboard is to display outreach metrics associated with [The AnVIL Project](https://anvilproject.org/).
+This is currently under construction.

 ## Encountering problems?